thatcovidlife/tcl-web/cline_docs/systemPatterns.md

 ## How the System is Built

 The system is a static UI application built on top of a Sanity CMS.
-Additionally, there is a PostgreSQL database setup for users profile information, forum posts, product reviews, and eventually bookmarks.
+Additionally, there is a PostgreSQL database setup for users profile information.
 There are also multiple services generating RSS feeds that are consumed by third party applications such as dlvr.it and IFFFT to post this content automatically on various social media platforms.

 ## Key Technical Decisions